ElinamLLC/SharpVectors/Docs/articles/getting_started.md

 * **CultureInfo**: This is the culture information used for the text rendering, and it is passed to the [FormattedText](xref:System.Windows.Media.FormattedText) class.
 The default is the English culture.
 * **IncludeRuntime**: This determines whether the application using the output of the conversion will link to the SharpVectors.Runtime.dll.
 The default is **true**, set this to **false** if you do not intend to use the runtime assembly.
 * **TextAsGeometry**: This determines whether the texts are rendered as path geometry.
 The default is **false**.
-The vertical text does not currently support this option.
-Set this to **true** if do not want to use the runtime assembly, so that font path will not be included in the output.
+Vertical text does not currently support this option.
+Set this to **true** if you do not want to use the runtime assembly, so that font path will not be included in the output.

 > [!NOTE]
 > The **TextAsGeometry** property is marked as deprecated in this version, and will be removed in version 2.0 of the SharpVectors library.

 ## Rendering Process

-For the WPF system, the rendering process is managed by various classes listed below: named
+For the WPF system, the rendering process is managed by the following classes:

-* **[](xref:SharpVectors.Renderers.Utils.WpfSvgWindow)**: An class implementing an abstraction of browser window object.
+* **[](xref:SharpVectors.Renderers.Utils.WpfSvgWindow)**: A class implementing an abstraction of a browser window object.
 * **[](xref:SharpVectors.Renderers.Wpf.WpfDrawingRenderer)**: The controlling class used by the WPF implementation.
-* **[](xref:SharpVectors.Renderers.Wpf.WpfDrawingDocument)**:: This is used to collect rendered drawing information such as a mapping of an SVG ID to the rendered drawing object,
+* **[](xref:SharpVectors.Renderers.Wpf.WpfDrawingDocument)**: This collects rendered drawing information, such as a mapping of SVG IDs to rendered drawing objects.
 * **[](xref:SharpVectors.Renderers.Wpf.WpfDrawingContext)**: The rendering context, which is not directly accessed by the user.

-The following code illustrate the basic code required to render an SVG file to a WPF drawing object:
+The following code illustrates the basic code required to render an SVG file to a WPF drawing object:

 # [Rendering C# Sample](#tab/csharp)
 ```csharp